 As a special customer service, and to improve the overall security of the Internet, Cisco may offer customers free software updates to address high-severity security problems.
 The decision to provide free software updates is made on a case-by-case basis.
 Refer to the Cisco security publication for details.
 Free software updates will typically be limited to Critical and High severity Cisco Security Advisories.

 If Cisco has offered a free software update to address a specific issue, noncontract customers who are eligible for the update may obtain it by contacting the Cisco TAC using any of the means described in the General Security-Related Queries section of this document.

 Note: To verify their entitlement, individuals who contact the TAC should have available the URL of the Cisco document that is offering the update.

 Customers may only download, install, and expect support for software versions and feature sets for which they have purchased a valid license that is current and active.
 By installing, downloading, accessing, or otherwise using such software updates, customers agree to follow the terms of the Cisco software license.
 In most cases the software update will be a maintenance release to software that was previously purchased.
 Free security software updates do not entitle customers to a new software license, additional software feature sets, or major revision upgrades.

-The End of Security Fixes milestone identifies the last date that Cisco may provide security fixes for vulnerabilities.
+The Last Date of Support (LDOS) milestone identifies the last date that Cisco will investigate product vulnerabilities.